 Canada's support of the Global Fund is an essential part of its efforts to reach three of the eight Millennium Development Goals (MDGs):

-About 90 percent of malaria deaths occur in children, the number of AIDS orphans is currently estimated at more than 25 million, and, as technology to diagnose childhood tuberculosis (TB) improves, case detection of TB among children is on the increase.
-By focusing on these diseases, the Global Fund is a key multilateral partner for CIDA in its efforts to secure a future for children and youth.
+By focusing on these diseases, the Global Fund is a key multilateral partner for Canada in its efforts to secure a future for children and youth.
 Reducing the spread of these diseases and providing appropriate care and treatment will significantly improve the lives of children and youth.

 By using resources more effectively, both the Global Fund and the recipient countries will reduce unnecessary costs and free up resources to fund more programs, ultimately increasing impact.